-1 Closed porosity – the porosity determining by presence of pores that are completely isolated from the external surface of the biomaterial.
+1 Closed porosity – the porosity determined by presence of pores that are completely isolated from the external surface of the biomaterial.

-2 Open porosity – the porosity determining by presence of pores that are connected to the external surface of the biomaterial.
+2 Open porosity – the porosity determined by presence of pores that are connected to the external surface of the biomaterial.

 3 Total porosity – the sum of closed and open porosity.